Patricia Lewis (singer): Music

 Lewis's debut album, Don't Tempt Me was released in 1992.
 "Ek Is Lief Vir Jou" which was released in 1997, achieved sales of 125,000.
 Patricia was rewarded the 1st Artist in the history of South African music that could achieve the number of sales.
 "Wie Sou Jou Kon Liefhê Soos Ek" reached gold status on the day it was released in 1997.
-Lewis has performed duets with numerous local and international celebrities, including David Hasselhoff, Kurt Darren, Bles Bridges and Jim Reeves.
-To date, her albums have reached over 600,000 in total sales.
-September 2021 Patrica released her 1st "comeback" single in 11 years called Hello Hello, Ek het jou gemis followed by numerous radio interviews all over South Africa and Namibia.
+Lewis has performed over 2500 shows in various countries and recorded duets with numerous local and international celebrities, including David Hasselhoff, Bles Bridges and Jim Reeves.

+To date, her albums have reached over 1,000,000 in total sales.
+In September 2021 Patrica released her 1st "comeback" single in 11 years called Hello Hello, Ek Het Jou Gemis, which reached the number one position on numerous radio stations in South Africa and Namibia.

 Film and television

-After a career in modelling, Lewis went on to star in various television shows, as well as an international film with Oliver Reed.
-She has presented a variety of television programmes, such as the SABC 2 reality series Blonde Ambisie and the Toyota Top 20.
-Lewis is the creator of the reality singing competition Supersterre, the third season of which aired in 2010.
-In 2009, she was diagnosed with cancer, whereafter she retired from public life.
-After four years, Lewis returned to television as a contestant on the celebrity edition of MasterChef South Africa in early 2015.
+After a successful career in modelling, having won 13 beauty competitions, Lewis went on to star in numerous television shows, as well as an international film with Oliver Reed.
+She has produced and presented numerous television programmes, such as the SABC 2 reality series Blonde Ambisie and the Toyota Top 20.
+Lewis is the creator of the highly successful reality singing competition Supersterre, the third season of which aired in 2010 with a viewership of more than two and a half million people.
+She retired from public life when her only child, Max, started school.
+After four years, Lewis returned to television as a contestant on the celebrity edition of MasterChef South Africa where she finished in second position in early 2015.
 She was also a contestant on the third season of Strictly Come Dancing in 2007.
-Patricia will be a guest on the 5th season of KykNET's Republiek van Zoid Afrika.
+Patricia was a guest on the 5th season of KykNET's Republiek van Zoid Afrika.
+The episode she appeared in had the highest viewership of all five seasons of the show.

 Personal life

-Lewis was born in Transvaal, where she matriculated from Mondeor High School in 1985, which is an English-speaking high school located in the southern suburbs of Johannesburg, known primary schools she attended were Aloe Ridge Primary and Mondeor Primary School She is a former provincial gymnast.
-Patricia also worked at the polling stations for the National Party during apartheid with her mother Linda Lewis being a member and representative of the national party, in addition Linda was on the Johannesburg city council for the National Party in the 1980’s.
+Lewis was born in Transvaal, where she matriculated from Mondeor High School in 1985, which is an English-speaking high school located in the southern suburbs of Johannesburg, known primary schools she attended were Aloe Ridge Primary and Mondeor Primary School She is a former provincial gymnast having won multiple medals, including gold, on a national level.
+Her mother Linda Lewis was a Johannesburg city councillor for the Democratic Alliance for many years.
 In May 2003, Lewis married Mark Whitfield, with whom she has a son, Max.
-Patricia and her family gave up the busy city life for a more relaxed life in 2007, she relocated from Gauteng to Ballito.
-Patricia quit the entertainment industry to be a full-time mother to her son Max and a support system for her husband Mark.
+Patricia and her family gave up the busy city life for a more relaxed life in 2010.

+She relocated from Gauteng to Zimbali in Ballito.

-In 2020, Patricia decided she wants to release a new album for her late mother Linda Lewis and her father Patrick Lewis but then lockdown happened and shortly after Patricia lost her mother due to Alzheimer's.
-In 2021 Patricia, Mark and their Son Max has decided due to popular demand, it's time for Patricia to hit the stage again and built her a home studio where she recorded her 1st song in 14 years.
+In 2020, Patricia decided to release new songs to honour her mother and father, Linda and Patrick Lewis.
+However, Patricia lost her mother due to Alzheimer's in 2021.

+After the success of her new hit song Hello Hello and due to overwhelming popular demand, Patricia has decided that she will embark on a nationwide tour once her next album is complete.